Willow Slough FWA: J.C. Murphey Lake Fishing Report

 Find trusted captains, join real trips with cost splitting, and build your Angler Rank.
 Your spots stay private — you decide who sees your intel.

 The undisputed stars of J.C.
 Murphey Lake right now are the panfish.
-Following the recent lake renovation, the Department of Natural Resources stocked over 600,000 bluegill and redear sunfish fingerlings.
-Because of the newly enriched habitat and lack of immediate competition, these fish are experiencing explosive growth rates.
-Anglers are consistently tangling with thick-bodied panfish in the 7-to-8-inch class.
-These aggressive feeders are currently moving from their wintering holes toward the shallow flats to feed heavily prior to the spawn.
+Thanks to an aggressive restocking effort by the Department of Natural Resources, which included over 600,000 fingerlings alongside mature broodstock saved during the drawdown, the bluegill and redear populations are thriving.
+Because of the newly enriched habitat and nutrient-dense waters, these fish are displaying explosive growth rates.
+Anglers are consistently tangling with thick-bodied bluegill in the 7-to-9-inch class, while the redear sunfish are pushing past the 11-inch mark.
+These aggressive feeders are currently moving from the deeper wintering channels toward the shallow flats to feed heavily and prepare for spawning.

 Baitfish & Forage Report